-''' replace ([url, method, headers, body, cookies, meta, encoding, dont_filter, callback, errback])
+replace ([url, method, headers, body, cookies, meta, encoding, dont_filter, callback, errback])

 Return a Request object with the same members, except for those members given new values by whichever keyword arguments are specified.
-The attribute Request.meta is copied by default (unless a new value) '''
+The attribute Request.meta is copied by default (unless a new value is given in the meta argument).
+See also Passing additional data to callback functions.